GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

-ko requires setting a [`KO_DOCKER_REPO`](https://github.com/google/ko#choose-destination) environment variable.
-This determines where container images are pushed.
+ko requires setting a [`KO_DOCKER_REPO`](https://github.com/google/ko#choose-destination) environment variable to specify where container images are pushed.
+The Skaffold [default repo](https://skaffold.dev/docs/environment/image-registries/) maps directly to this value.
-The Skaffold
-[default repo](https://skaffold.dev/docs/environment/image-registries/)
-maps directly to this value.

-### Open Questions
+### Open questions

 1. Should Skaffold embed ko (as a Go module), or shell out?